a2life/shogi-board/readme.md

 - koma: number default is 5.
 Corresponds to different graphics for koma.
 - marker: number default is 1.
 Corresponds to different color for marker.
 - See SetImageSelection.ts for options available for grid,ban,koma and marker.
-Moves, along with onHand and onBoard parameter can be used to do quick construction of shogiboard without the use of kifu source
+Moves, along with onHand and onBoard parameter can be used to do quick construction of shogi board without the use of kifu source

 Moves do not need to alternate between hands.
 Usually the notation goes like below.